alineuwi/Pig-Dice-project/README.md

  * Input: player 2 bank = 101
  * Output: Congratulations player 2!

-## Setup/Installation Requirements

-Source code available at _repository_

-## Known Bugs

-Turn total does not display on second roll on easy computer's turn.

 ## Support and contact details

-Contact one of the authors at: bradcopenhaver@gmail.com or jonathan.thom1990@gmail.com
+Contact one of the authors at: alikimy02@gmail.com

 ## Technologies Used